-- G6PD deficiency is the lack of the enzyme glucose-6-phosphate dehydrogenase) in the blood.
+- G6PD deficiency is the lack of an enzyme (glucose-6-phosphate dehydrogenase) in the blood.

-- It is a genetic health problem that is most often inherited by males.
-Females do not usually get it.
+- It is a genetic health problem that is most often inherited by men.
+Women do not usually get it.
 But they can be carriers and pass it to their children.

-- G6PD deficiency can cause hemolytic anemia.
-This condition happens when the red blood cells break down faster than the body can make them.
+- It can cause hemolytic anemia.
+This is when the red blood cells break down faster than the body can make them.

-- Management of G6PD deficiency includes avoiding certain medicines, foods, and environmental exposures.
+- Treatment includes avoiding certain medicines, foods, and environmental exposures.